A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Introduction

 Various other models have been proposed in the literature to portray contagion in networks using interacting P\'{o}lya processes.
 In~\cite{contagion}, the concept of ``super urn'' in networks is utilized to model spatial contagion, where drawing a ball for each urn consists of drawing from a ``super urn'' formed by the collection of the urn's own balls and the ones of its neighbours.
 In \cite{curing,greg}, optimal curing and initialization policies were investigated for the network contagion model of \cite{contagion}.
 In~\cite{synchronization}, the authors introduce a symmetric type reinforcement scheme for interacting P\'{o}lya urns.
 Finally, an example of a more complicated interaction network is given in \cite{ben}, where a finite connected graph with each node equipped with a P\'{o}lya urn is considered and at any given time $t$, only one of the two interacting urns receive balls with probability proportional to a number of balls raised to some fixed power.

 An important characteristic of most reinforcement processes generated via urn models is that they are non-Markovian in the sense that the composition of each urn at any given time affects its composition at every time instant thereafter.
 This property is not realistic when modelling the spread of infection as one should account for the possibility that infection is cured (or that the urn is removed, a possibility that we do not consider here).
 In this work, we consider an interacting P\'{o}lya urn network where each urn has a {\em finite memory}, denoted by $M\geq 1$, in the sense that, at time instant $t>M$, the reinforcing balls added at time $t-M$ are removed from the urn and hence have no effect on future draws.
 This notion of a finite memory P\'{o}lya urn was introduced in~\cite{finite} (in the context of a single urn) to account for the diminishing effect of past reinforcements on the urn process, which is a realistic assumption when modelling contagion in a population.
-The resulting network draw variables $\{Z_{t}\}_{t=1}^{\infty}$ of the P\'{o}lya urn with memory $M$ forms a Markov chain of order $M$, see~\cite{finite}.
+The resulting network draw variables $\{Z_{t}\}_{t=1}^{\infty} :=\{(Z_{1,t},\cdots,Z_{N,t}\}_{t=1}^{\infty}$ of the P\'{o}lya urn with memory $M$ forms a Markov chain of order $M$.
+The memory parameter $M$ gives a new degree of freedom to this interacting P\'{o}lya contagion network which makes it more suitable for the study of epidemics.
+In particular, the draw process of the network with $M=1$ represents the Markov process of the well-known susceptible-infected-susceptible (SIS) model~\cite{hassibi,wang,virus,pare2017epidemic,mei2017dynamics,nowzari2016analysis,andersson2012stochastic}, as each urn $i$ at time $t>1$ exhibits two possible states via its draw variables, susceptible ($Z_{i,t}=0$) and infected ($Z_{i,t}=1$).
+Hence, our Polya-based model (with $M=1$) is an alternative representation of the SIS model, albeit with different governing parameters.
 There are other examples in the literature where a Markovian version of the P\'{o}lya process is studied.
 In~\cite{irene_markov}, a rescaled P\'{o}lya urn model with randomly fluctuating conditional draw probability is considered.
-Another Markovian P\'{o}lya process is the P\'{o}lya-Lundberg process~\cite{polya-lundberg}, which was recently adapted in~\cite{corona} to measure the dynamics, among many other models, the SARS-CoV-2 pandemic.
+Another Markovian P\'{o}lya process is the P\'{o}lya-Lundberg process~\cite{polya-lundberg}, which was recently adapted in~\cite{corona} to measure the dynamics of the SARS-CoV-2 pandemic, among many other models(e.g., see also~\cite{FCF:21} where the classical P\'{o}lya urn scheme is used).